rushi3691/DevRewards/README.md

 - Automatic reward delivery: The platform ensures rewards are delivered to contributors automatically.
 - List your own repositories: Share your projects on the platform and invite others to contribute.
 - Chainlink Oracle integration: Balance notification system for project owners to send emails via Gmail.
+- List your recent contributions using Push Protocol notifications.
 - Logs: See all the transactions happening through the platform, such as funding, withdrawing, and rewarding code contributions.